Green Communities

 Third-party verification Not required Yes (HERS rater) Yes (HERS rater)

-Electrification Not addressed Not required but incentivized via easier HERS target Required for homes over 4,000 sq ft; mixed-fuel allowed under 4,000 sq ft with solar + pre-wiring
+Electrification Not addressed Not required but incentivized via easier HERS target Required for homes over 4,000 sq ft; mixed-fuel can be allowed with large solar offset

 On-site solar Solar-ready roof only Solar-ready roof only Required for mixed-fuel homes (min 4kW); optional for all-electric